Here is the official bio. Feel free to copy it for any legitimate purpose, including any comments you post elsewhere about this website:

 He is the recipient of eleven Emmy awards.
 The National Academy of Television Arts and Sciences has honored him numerous times with Emmy nominations.
 He has two Telly Awards and numerous other awards and accolades.

 In his early career Smith worked for WMCR-Radio in Oneida, New York.
 He was News Director for WFBL-Radio in Syracuse, New York.
-He moved into television in Syracuse at the ABC affiliate WNYS-TV in 1964.
+He moved into television in Syracuse at the then ABC affiliate WNYS-TV in 1964.

 He reported for and anchored newscasts for Corinthian Broadcasting in Fort Wayne, Indiana and Indianapolis, Indiana from 1965 to 1969.